patrickmcelwee/patrickmcelwee.github.io/_drafts/functional-code-reuse-through-abstraction.markdown

 This is possible because `filter` and `range` are both lazy.
 So, in the final `nth-prime` function, we can `take n (primes)` and no calculations will be made except those needed to get to the `n`-th prime.
-This kind of laziness is one way that Clojure encourages you to create functions that could be reused easily in other contexts - but that's a bit of an aside.
+This kind of laziness is one way that Clojure encourages you to create more generic functions.
+I could have coded strictly to the requirement of finding 10,000 or so primes, but it was just as easy and efficient to create a function that will find as many primes as you like.

 Once you think about this problem of finding prime numbers, you quickly realize that, in order to determine if a given `candidate` is prime, you only need to check whether it is divisible by other prime numbers.
 All those other checks are waste.

 So, I wanted to maintain a running list of already-discovered primes.
-In object orientation, I might have maintained some inner state, but here, there is a fairly elegant solution that just passes the values around:
+In object-oriented mode, I might have maintained some state, but here, there is a fairly elegant solution that just passes the values around:

 {% highlight clojure %}